evilqubit/elastic-intro/README.md

 }
 ```

-Again it will return all the docs that match with a score equal to 1.

-Whereas combining this with the previous query will:
+Whereas combining this with a previous query will:

- - Find Where level = "super awesome" and only return the "male" gender
+ - level = "super awesome" and only return the "male" gender

 ```
 POST localhost:9200/test/users/_search